AMR Creditors Urge Unions To Agree Contracts

-The creditors committee, whose labor subcommittee met on Thursday, said in a statement American couldn’t afford to sweeten its latest contract offers.
-Any additional concessions would endanger a successful Chapter 11 bankruptcy reorganization for the airline and it would oppose them.
+The creditors committee, whose labour subcommittee met on Thursday, said in a statement American couldn’t afford to sweeten its latest contract offers.
+Any additional concessions would endanger a successful Chapter 11 bankruptcy reorganisation for the airline and it would oppose them.

 Judge Lane, who is overseeing AMR's Chapter 11 bankruptcy restructuring, turned down American's motion in part because it would give the carrier unrestricted ability to temporarily lay off pilots and engage in code-sharing.

 American has said it plans to alter its motion and resubmit the request to terminate its agreements with the Allied Pilots Association, the union representing pilots, by Friday.

 The pilots' union last week overwhelmingly rejected American's best and final contract offer, which would have imposed about USD$315 million in cost cuts on them.

 In order to support prompt, consensual agreements between American and its unions, the creditors committee said it has also agreed to "reluctantly support" the company's proposals to offer equity stakes in a reorganised company to the labour groups.

 "However, the committee's support will continue only to the extent that consensual agreements are reached promptly," it said.